yi-miao/Predict-Daily-Stock-Price-Changes-with-Candlestick-and-LSTM/README.md

 Step 1 - Download whole history of a stock as dataset base [Ref 1]
 Step 2 - Merge the base with most recent data, and serialise it
 Step 3 - Extract features (X), and calculate stock price changes (Y) [Ref 2]
-The importance of daily prices in order
+The importance of daily prices in order in source
 - Close
 - Open
 - High, Low

-Candlestick body and wicks (modified)
+Candlestick body, wicks (modified) and day-over-day changes
 - Close-to-Open
 - Close-to-Low
 - Close-to-High